uktrade/orp/README.md

-# Open Regulation Platform (ORP)
+# Find business regulations

 ## Introduction

-The Open Regulation Platform (ORP) will provide a searchable and filterable list of UK regulations and legislation.
+The Find business regulations will provide a searchable and filterable list of UK regulations and legislation.

 ## Getting Started